trexitycode/openapi/docs/AUTHORING.md

 When we want a more GUI centric, less error-prone option then we reach for [Stoplight Studio Desktop](https://stoplight.io/studio/).

-Stoplight Studio is great because the GUI makes it realy easy to edit your OpenAPI documents, find and fix problems while you're editing, and even try your endpoints with a built-in mock server all without leaving the editor.
+Stoplight Studio is great because the GUI makes it really easy to edit your OpenAPI documents, find and fix problems while you're editing, and even try your endpoints with a built-in mock server all without leaving the editor.